This is a dictionary of power and social-dynamics definitions, including seduction, persuasion, manipulation, and life strategies.

 Men are equally as hypergamous as women, but their hypergamy is of a different nature (looking for better looks rather than better socio-economic classes).

-It’s out of place in close friendships and some people find it annoying.
-But in some situations, it’s a fair deal.
+It’s out of place in close friendships, and some people find it annoying.
+Furthermore, you shouldn’t use it with fair players who do give back.
+But in some situations, it can be useful to deploy honest exchange talk.

 Iconoclasm, social ™: it’s the drive to attack, undermine, and destroy those who have more power and success than we have.